neopragma/self-start-ruby/README.md

 add 2, 3
 ```

+#### 23. Simplification: You don't always need a 'return' statement.

-#### 23. A ruby method returns the last value it evaluated, whatever that may be.
+A ruby method returns the last value it evaluated, whatever that may be.
 So, you can omit the 'return' statement in most cases.

 ```ruby
 def add number1, number2